Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Theoretical framework

 our potential becomes identical to Eq.
 (3.1) of Ref. \cite{Delion:2009jw} when $r_0=0$.
 The continuity condition at $r_B$ is

 which establishes the fragmentation potential $V_{frag}$ as the energy difference between Coulomb barrier and $Q_p$.

 For $r\leq r_B$, the part under the integral in Eq. (\ref{Bsq}) is changed by

-The harmonic oscillator eigenstate condition is introduced, when $Q_p$ corresponds to the ground state energy of the harmonic oscillator, that is $Q_p=\mu_0+\frac{3}{2}\hbar\omega$.
+The harmonic oscillator eigenstate condition is introduced, where $Q_p$ corresponds to the ground-state energy of the harmonic oscillator, that is $Q_p=\mu_0+\frac{3}{2}\hbar\omega$.
 However, according to Eq.
 (3.2) of Ref. \cite{Delion:2009jw}, the shifted harmonic oscillator is approximated $Q_p \approx \mu_0+\frac{1}{2}\hbar\omega$.
 Then the product differentiates the simple Eq. (\ref{Bsq}), which is given by

 where $a^2=(V_0+Q_p)/V_1$.
 For ground-state transitions, $V_1$ is rewritten as